nxt-insurance/nxt_support/README.md

 => { 'first_name' => 'John' }
 ```
 The `value` also could be a `Hash` where key represents the new key in result hash and value must be a lambda or Proc
 that would be used to process value from origin hash.
-If the tuple hash contains more than 1 key-value paris or value in key value pair
+If the tuple hash contains more than 1 key-value pairs or value in key value pair
 is not a callable block `InvalidTranslationArgument` error would be raised.

 ```ruby